 Recombinant IBD vaccines are usually the first choice when ILT, ND and infectious bronchitis virus (IBV) pressure is low and growers are faced with a high — or early — IBD challenge.

-Winter and spring are peak challenge times for IBD due to lower temperatures and reduced ventilation, which increases the concentration of the virus and field challenge over time.
+Winter and spring are peak challenge times for IBD due to lower temperatures and reduced ventilation, which increase the concentration of the virus and field challenge over time.

 Options for managing ILT

-However, the gold standard for ILT control, particularly in large birds, is the modified-live, chicken-embryo origin (CEO) vaccine.
+The gold standard for ILT control, particularly in large birds, is the modified-live CEO vaccine.